Virginia Trees

 Seed source: Burnt Ridge Nursery

-Description: The mother tree of these seedlings is a Kanza Pecan.
+The mother tree of these seedlings is a Kanza Pecan.
 They were open pollinated by unknown father tree.
 Speaking more to the known portion of the genetic lineage, 'Kanza' was primarily released for the northern pecan belt (Zone 6b) because of it superior cold hardiness and early harvest date.
-These nuts will be more uniform in size and shape.

-Seedling Pecan: Pulaski
+(2022 Variety Archive) Seedling Pecan: Pulaski

 Carya illinoinensis